inspire-eu-validation/data-ad/ad-gml/basic.md

 **Version**: 1

-**Purpose**: Verify that the spatial data set contains at least one Addresses feature.
+**Purpose**: Verify that the spatial data set contains at least one Address feature.

 **Prerequisites**